Figure skating at the 2022 Winter Olympics – Ice dance

-The ice dance competition in figure skating at the 2022 Winter Olympics was held on 12 February (rhythm dance) and 14 February (free dance), at the Capital Indoor Stadium in Haidian District of Beijing.
-Gabriella Papadakis / Guillaume Cizeron of France won the event.
-Victoria Sinitsina / Nikita Katsalapov, representing the Russian Olympic Committee, won the silver medal, and Madison Hubbell / Zachary Donohue from the United States bronze.
+The ice dance competition at the 2022 Winter Olympics was held on 12 and 14 February at the Capital Indoor Stadium in Beijing, China, and featured 23 teams from 17 different nations.
+Gabriella Papadakis and Guillaume Cizeron of France won the gold medals, Victoria Sinitsina and Nikita Katsalapov, representing the Russian Olympic Committee, won the silver, and Madison Hubbell and Zachary Donohue of the United States won the bronze.
+In addition to their gold medal victory, Papadakis and Cizeron also set new world record scores in both the rhythm dance and overall total score.